 Blood spots

-Blood spots or cherry angiomas are common skin lesions that can appear on most areas of the body.
+Also known as cherry angiomas.
+Blood spots are common skin lesions that can appear on most areas of the body.
 They are completely harmless vascular blemishes that vary in size and shape.
 Although it’s not really known what causes blood spots, it is often thought to be genetic.
 They occur equally in both men and women, and tend to appear more often as we age.
-Blood spots are also known as Campbell de Morgan spots named after the British surgeon, Campbell Greig De Morgan, born in Clovelly, Devon in 1811.
+Large, raised blood spots are known as Campbell de Morgan spots.

 Hairs in moles